ILAE Logo

 OVERVIEW

 Subcortical band heterotopia is a malformation of cortical development, where there is a band of cortical cells (grey matter) located between the lateral ventricular wall and the cortex.
 The overlying cortex has a largely normal appearance, but may have mildly shallow sulcation.
 It occurs due to failure of migration of a population of neuronal cells to their correct location in the cerebral cortex.
 Subcortical band heterotopia is typically bilateral, symmetric and anterior-predominant.
 Occasionally subcortical band heterotopia can be bifrontal only, or rarely biparieto-occipital.
-Subcortical band heterotopia usually occurs in isolation, without other associated structural brain abnormalities, though mild cerebellar hypoplasia can occur with DCX mutations.
+Subcortical band heterotopia usually occurs in isolation, without other associated structural brain abnormalities, though mild cerebellar hypoplasia can occur with DCX pathogenic variants.

 Clinical Context